Learning to Grasp Anything by Playing with Random Toys: Experiments

 \section{Experiments}

 We evaluate {\model} on the YCB object benchmark~\citep{calli2015ycb} using the ManiSkill simulator~\citep{taomaniskill3}.
 For comparison, we include vision-language-action (VLA) models such as $\pi_0$-FAST and OpenVLA-OFT, which aim to generalize through large-scale pretraining.
 We further analyze how performance scales with the number of unique toys and demonstrations.
 Beyond simulation, we test {\model} on two real-world setups: a 7-DoF Franka Emika Panda with a 1-DoF Robotiq 2F-85 adaptive gripper, where evaluation is done on the YCB benchmark, and an Unitree H1-2 humanoid with Inspire dexterous hands, evaluated on a 13-object set of everyday items.
-We include demonstration videos in the supplementary materials that show our collected data and the corresponding evaluation settings.